rfrchainuser/Whattsapp-Business-chatbot/README.md

 2. Add your phone number(s) and ensure you have the correct Phone Number ID and a valid API token.

 ### Testing
-1. Visit the Railway URL and log in (Admin/Admin).
+1. Visit the Railway URL and log in with your log in details.
 2. Fill the WhatsApp connection fields under Settings and Save.
 3. Use "Send Test WhatsApp" to send a message to your own number (E.164 format).

 ## Default Login
-- Username: Admin
+- Username: xxxx
-- Password: Admin
+- Password: xxxx

 ## Usage